jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 harmonica” and “Divisione aritmetica” as meaning major and minor chord respectively.
 Whether Zarlino made this happy discovery himself, does not appear; but I know of no older theorist who has mentioned it.
-Unfortu- nately, this splendid idea of Zarlino's came to naught; whether it remained unnoticed or whether it was not understood, no matter; it disappeared for full two hundred years, and was then re-discovered by Tartini.
+Unfortu- nately, this splendid idea of Zarlino’s came to naught; whether it remained unnoticed or whether it was not understood, no matter; it disappeared for full two hundred years, and was then re-discovered by Tartini.